w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 Well, I say, I'm stymied.
 Here before us lies a thing with which we decorate our children and their accessories.
 It's not real?
 It's all in one's head?

-Don't be ridiculous, you sputter.
+Don't be ridiculous, you may sputter.
 Of course it's real.
 Lewis thought about it, then wrote about it, then millions read him and thought about it some more.
 A film and plenty of profitable merchandise were made.
 Aslan the *idea* is real.
 Aslan the *lion* is not.
 On this we agree, yes?

 Well, I might press, what's Aslan the *lion* if not an *idea*? at which point one might be forgiven for flying into a rage or, at least, abandoning the conversation.